 How to Create a TXT Record

-A) The name field of the SPF record should be left blank unless mail is sent from a subdomain such as email@example.com.
+Name: This field should be left blank unless mail is sent from a subdomain such as email@example.com.
 In this case, the subdomain “mail” would be entered in the name field of the record.
-Alternatively, if the email is sent from email@example.com, the name field is left blank.
+Alternatively, if the email is sent from the domain (firstname.lastname@example.org), the name field is left blank.